 Mitsubishi expected the Japanese Army to supply a certain number of POWs to work in the mine each day so men too sick to work were sent to work.
 The sick had to be carried between two healthier POWs to the mine.
 Since the Japanese found that the sick were too ill to work, the company came up with work for them to do in the camp like making nails or rope.
 If a POW still could not work, his rations were cut in half.

 It was the Japanese engineers at the mine who told the POWs that the end of the war was coming.
 The POWs could tell something was going on because the treatment given to them had improved.
-They were given the day off of work on August 14 and 15 and were told the days were holidays.
+They were given the day off of work on August 14th and 15 and were told the days were holidays.
 They started for the mine on the 16th but were stopped and told another holiday had been declared.
 The only bad part of this was that the POW food rations were cut by twenty percent.
 Somehow, word got to the POWs that a new type of bomb had been used on the Japanese and that they had surrendered.
-On August 16, the POWs noticed all the guards were gone, and only the camp commander remained in the camp.
+All the guards were gone and only the camp commander remained in the camp.
 He told them to paint the letters “POW” on the roofs of all the buildings so any planes flying over would know they were there.
-They were told the war was over on August 20 by the camp commandant in his broken English.
+They were told the war was over on August 20th by the camp commandant in his broken English.

 “Peace, peace comes to the world again.
 It is a great pleasure to me, to say nothing to you, to announce it for all of you now.
 The Japanese Empire acknowledges the terms of the suspension of hostilities given by the American Government even these two Nations do not still reach the best agreement of a truce.
 As a true friend from now, I am going to do my best in the future for the convenience of your life in this camp because of having been able to get friendly relations between them, and also the Japanese Government has decided her own Nations policy for your Nation.